 Fine-mesh nut bag or cheese cloth

 Soak the almonds overnight or up to 2 days.
 Place the almonds in a bowl and cover with about an inch of water.
 They will plump as they absorb water.
-Let stand, uncovered, overnight or up to 2 days.
+Let stand on the counter, covered with a cloth, overnight, or refrigerate for up to 2 days.
 The longer the almonds soak, the creamier the almond milk.

 Combine the almonds and water in a blender.
 Place the almonds in the blender and cover with 2 cups of water.

 Blend at the highest speed for 2 minutes.
 Pulse the blender a few times to break up the almonds, then blend continuously for two minutes.
 The almonds should be broken down into a very fine meal and the water should be white and opaque.
 (If using a food processor, process for 4 minutes total, pausing to scrape down the sides halfway through.)

 Strain the almonds.
 Line the strainer with either the opened nut bag or cheese cloth, and place over a measuring cup.
 Pour the almond mixture into the strainer.